 Dutch Angle or Dutch Tilt Shot

-For a dutch angle (dutch tilt), the camera is slanted to one side.
-With the horizon lines tilted in this way, you can create a sense of disorientation.
+For a Dutch angle (Dutch tilt), the camera is slanted to one side.
+With the horizon lines tilted in this way, you can create a sense of disorientation, a de-stabilized mental state, or increase the tension.

 Overhead Shot Example